Authentication vs. Authorization: What's the Difference?

 To retrieve data from the Catalog API (or other APIs), tokens can be generated.
 These tokens serve as keys to unlock user access, following the Role-Based Access Control (RBAC) model.
 Currently, tokens are assigned to specific users, but we're expanding to offer tokens based on roles soon.

 While we're well-equipped to handle many use cases with the current setup, we continually aim for improvement.
-We're anticipating the implementation of OAuth 2.0 soon, allowing other applications to access data on behalf of users.
+We're anticipating the implementation of OAuth 2.0 soon, which will allow other applications to access data on behalf of users.
 Though possible today, adhering to a standard protocol like OAuth 2.0 will enhance this feature.

 And to achieve even greater compatibility with enterprise requirements, we plan to integrate SAML and SCIM.
 With the imminent release of the Role & Permissions feature, our customers will be one step closer to synchronizing their users and groups with our users and roles.

-As for the Webhooks, Crystallize Apps (injectable iframes), and Frontend previews, we've opted for a JWT token.
-This token is included with the payloads and URLs and is signed using a key specific to your tenant.
-You have the freedom to regenerate this key if needed, such as in cases where the key might have been compromised.
+We've opted for a JWT token for the Webhooks, Crystallize Apps (injectable iframes), and Frontend previews.
+This token is included with the payloads and URLs and signed using a key specific to your tenant.
+You can regenerate this key if needed, such as in cases where the key might have been compromised.

 Don’t let your guard down!
 Here are common pitfalls and how to dodge them.